ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The two main roles in ACME are “client” and “server”.
 The ACME client uses the protocol to request certificate management actions, such as issuance or revocation.
-An ACME client therefore typically runs on a web server, mail server, or some other server system which requires valid TLS certificates.
+An ACME client may run on a web server, mail server, or some other server system which requires valid TLS certificates.
+Or, it may run on a separate server that does not consume the certificate, but is authorized to respond to the identifier validation challenge.
 The ACME server runs at a certification authority, and responds to client requests, performing the requested actions if the client is authorized.

 An ACME client is represented by an "account key pair".
 The client uses the private key of this key pair to sign all messages sent to the server.
 The